PasionMovil/poderpda/site/wp-content/plugins/disqus-comment-system/readme.txt

 === Disqus Comment System ===
 Contributors: disqus, alexkingorg, crowdfavorite, zeeg, tail, thetylerhayes, ryanv12, iamfrancisyo, brevityness
-Tags: comments, threaded, email, notification, spam, avatars, community, profile, widget, disqus Requires at least: 3.2
+Tags: comments, threaded, email, notification, spam, avatars, community, profile, widget, disqus Requires at least: 4.4
-Tested up to: 4.6.1
+Tested up to: 4.9.4
-Stable tag: 2.87
+Stable tag: 3.0.15
+Requires PHP: 5.4

 Disqus is the web's most popular comment system.
 Use Disqus to increase engagement, retain readers, and grow your audience.

 == Description ==

 [Disqus](https://disqus.com/) is the web’s most popular commenting system trusted by millions of publishers to increase reader engagement, grow audience and traffic, and monetize content.
 Disqus helps publishers of all sizes engage directly with their audiences to build loyalty, retain readers, and foster thriving communities.

 The Disqus for WordPress plugin lets site owners and developers easily add Disqus to their sites, replacing the default WordPress comment system.
-Disqus installs in minutes and imports your existing comments so you don’t lose any.
+Disqus installs in minutes and automatically imports your existing comments.

 = Why Disqus? =